Recording studio: Digital audio workstations

 General-purpose computers rapidly assumed a large role in the recording process.
-With software, a powerful, good quality computer with a fast processor can replace the mixing consoles, multitrack recording equipment, synthesizers, samplers and effects unit (reverb, echo, compression, etc.) that a recording studio required in the 1980s and 1990s.
+With software, a computer can replace the mixing consoles, multitrack recording equipment, synthesizers, samplers and effects unit (reverb, echo, compression, etc.) that a recording studio required in the 1980s and 1990s.
 A computer thus outfitted is called a digital audio workstation, or DAW.

 While Apple Macintosh is used for most studio work, there is a breadth of software available for Microsoft Windows and Linux.

 If no mixing console is used and all mixing is done using only a keyboard and mouse, this is referred to as mixing in the box (ITB).
 OTB describes mixing with other hardware and not just the PC software.